amish1188/learning-actions/README.md

 **Lets try setting up a build and test workflow from a template!**
-## ✏️ Task 2.1 - up a workflow from template
+## ✏️ Task 2.1 - Set up a workflow from template

 A given workflow for a repository woul
 ### Step 1 - Go to the `Actions` tab for your repository.